infocoldashbybowlsclub/Bowls-Web-Site/README.md

 ---

+## Cold Ashby V St. Crispians
+**Date:** Saturday, July 11th, 2026

+The famous Cold Ashby breeze was very welcome today, helping to keep the temperature down and keeping the match highly playable on a warm summer afternoon.

+Unfortunately, a strong St. Crispians side proved too powerful for the home team on this occasion, with the visitors taking the overall victory by 94 shots to 54.
+Despite the tough result on the cards, the home crowd still had plenty to cheer about.
+The standout highlight of the day was a fantastic performance by our single winning rink, beautifully bowled by **Tina, Arthur, and Rick**.

+---

 ## Geddington V Cold Ashby
 **Date:** Thursday, July 9th, 2026
 The earlier match against Geddington was cancelled due to the wet weather.